MartinFillon/Workshop-rust/Challenger.md

 Continuing from the last workshop, [Discovery.md](https://github.com/MartinFillon/Workshop-rust/blob/main/Discovery.md), this workshop aims to dive deeper into the language and learn more on the Rust's diverse features.

+This one will be a little more advanced so try and work at your own pace and feel free to ask question at any point.

 First of all, a quick review of the basic commands that will be useful:

 Create a Rust project: